royjemee

 To get started, you'll need to choose a suitable plugin based on your requirements.
 Some popular menu plugins include:

-• Max Mega Menu: Ideal for creating large, multi-column menus with a wide range of customization options.
+• Master Addons: Ideal for creating large, multi-column menus with a wide range of customization options.

 • WP Mega Menu: Offers an intuitive drag-and-drop interface for building responsive menus.